keboola/developers-docs/extend/docker/tutorial/howto.md

     Hello world from PHP

-### Loading files into image
+### Loading Files into Image
-When you need to add files into your image, you do so using the *build context* (which is simply the directory in which *Dockerfile* is and in which you are building the image).
-Create a `test.php` file in the same directory as *Dockerfile* with the following contents:
+When you need to add files into your image, use the *build context* (which is simply the folder in which *Dockerfile* is and in which you are building the image).
+Create a `test.php` file in the same folder as *Dockerfile* with the following contents:

 {% highlight php %}
 <?php